Shri2703/Problem/README.md

 #Basic Python Problem

-it covers all the basic of python.....
+it contains  all the basic of python.....